 \textbf{Multimodal adaptation signal.} We propose a method for multimodal test-time training, \textsc{TTT-MMR}, in which we formulate reconstruction tasks using the \emph{task modalities}, \ie the set of modalities available at test time.
+As we do \emph{not} use test labels, we treat these modalities as proxies for our task of interest.
+While we know that canopy height is correlated with biomass~\cite{lang2023high,dubayah2020global}, for example, it is generally nontrivial to preselect the best proxies for a given task.
+Thus, we propose a method for using all available modalities in a test-time adaptation signal.
 A task modality decoder is used to reconstruct all the task modalities given the encoder's embedding of the \emph{input modalities}, \ie the subset of modalities accepted by the encoder.
-For a given task, we first perform joint training (JT, \cref{subsec:low-shot-learning}), during which we train the task modality decoder with the mean of the modality reconstruction losses, the main task decoder with the task loss, and the encoder with the sum of these two losses.
-Then at test time the reconstruction losses serve as adaptation signals for the encoder (see \cref{fig:ttt_diagram}). \textsc{TTT-MMR} normalizes the gradients of the task modality reconstruction losses per modality and then averages them across modalities (excluding missing modalities) so that each modality contributes equally to the adaptation signal, regardless of its original scale.
-We keep the task modality decoder frozen to force the encoder to adapt.
+For a given task, we first perform joint training, during which we train the task modality decoder with the mean of the modality reconstruction losses, the main task decoder with the task loss, and the encoder with the sum of these two losses.
+Then at test time the reconstruction losses serve as an adaptation signal for the encoder (see \cref{fig:ttt_diagram}). \textsc{TTT-MMR} normalizes the gradients of the task modality reconstruction losses by modality and then averages them across modalities (excluding missing modalities) so that each modality contributes equally to the adaptation signal, regardless of its original scale.
+We freeze the task modality decoder to force the encoder to adapt.